xsf/xmpp.org/content/pages/software/libraries.md

 Swlist_Platforms_Column_Head: Languages
 ---

-Code libraries are available for many different programming languages, thus enabling developers to build a wide variety of XMPP-enabled applications.
+Code libraries and tools are available for many different programming languages, thus enabling developers to build a wide variety of XMPP-enabled applications.

 > Note: The following software was not developed by the XMPP Standards Foundation and has not been formally tested for standards compliance, usability, reliability, or performance.